 - Other delicate items, such as holiday dishware: Try wrapping these in paper as you did with the tree ornaments.
 You can then place the really delicate pieces into small, plastic boxes to prevent them from getting crushed in storage [source: ABC].

-For more information to help you organize your life, visit the links on the next page.
+For more information to help you organize your life, visit the links below.